 Other in-play options could include individual player props.
 These can range from exact hole results to betting on the over/under for how many birdies or bogeys a player has in a round.

 Where to watch the Masters

-The 2021 Masters takes place from April 11-14 in Augusta, Georgia.
+The 2021 Masters takes place in April in Augusta, Georgia.
 Television coverage will be available all week long.